 Everything checked out when a Los Alamos National Laboratory space research team recently sent simulated operational commands to the Autonomous Ion Mass Spectrometer Sentry (AIMSS) instrument.
-A critical milestone, the test demonstrated the team’s ability to provide real-time commanding of the new instrument when it’s delivered to the International Space Station in June.
+A critical milestone, the test demonstrated the team’s ability to provide real-time commanding of the new instrument when it’s delivered to the International Space Station.

 Commands were transmitted from the Lab’s Payload Operations Control Center ground station to the Space Test Program – Houston 11 mission via NASA's Telescience Resource Kit (TreK) pipeline.
 Using TreK for real-time command and data acquisition established a capability the Lab will use for future payloads destined for the International Space Station.